zuozhiyang/microrts/README.md

+### This repo has little tweaks to serve my RTS, MCTS, and machine learning research.
 ## microrts

 microRTS is a small implementation of an RTS game, designed to perform AI research.
 The advantage of using microRTS with respect to using a full-fledged game like Wargus or Starcraft (using BWAPI) is that microRTS is much simpler, and can be used to quickly test theoretical ideas, before moving on to full-fledged RTS games.